 Check out this chart and discover how nutritious those weeds really are.
 Start looking for creative ways to utilize them in your cuisine this summer.

-I hope you’ll look at your weeds with fresh eyes, now that you see how nutritious they are and how easy it is to preserve their mineral rich goodness.
-Leave a comment and tell me your favorite way to preserve wild edibles.
+I hope you’ll look at your edible wild plants with fresh eyes, now that you see how nutritious they are and how easy it is to preserve their mineral rich goodness.
+What are your favorite ways to preserve wild edibles.

 I just put that book on my Amazon wish list.
 I would love to utilize weeds more but I’m not sure about which weeds are which.
 Thanks for the recommendation.

 You need a wild plant field guide.